 The 5k from Conflict to Ring Lake is very steep, and though marked well with flagging tape and cairns, if often difficult to follow.

-Directions to the Ring & Conflict Lakes Whistler Hiking Trails
+Ring & Conflict Lakes Trailhead/Parking Whistler Hiking

 The Callaghan Lake turnoff is 20km south of Whistler Village.
 From Whistler drive 20km towards Vancouver, then turn right at the sign for Whistler Olympic Park.
 Drive up the beautiful, winding road for about 8 minutes.
 The sign for Callaghan Lake will be just before Whistler Olympic Park, you will turn left, cross a bridge and drive a bumpy logging road for 6km.
 This logging road is usually deep with snow until mid June.
 The trailhead for Ring and Conflict Lake is on the left, about 100 metres before the Callaghan Lake campsite.
 There is room for about 6 vehicles at this trailhead.